 (g) When escorting a move, the escort vehicle shall be operated with headlights on in the low beam position.

-(h) When traffic following a permit move has accumulated to 7 or more vehicles, the permit load and escorts shall yield the right-of-way for these vehicles to pass at the nearest, accessible, safe location.
-When crossing bridges on 2-way highways where bridge width is 24 feet and 0 inches or less, the escort vehicle shall stop all traffic while the load is on the bridge.
+(h) When traffic following a permitted move has accumulated to 7 or more vehicles, the permitted load and escorts shall yield the right-of-way for these vehicles to pass at the nearest, accessible, safe location.
+When crossing bridges on 2-way highways where the bridge width is 24 feet and 0 inches or less, the escort vehicle shall stop all traffic while the load is on the bridge.

-(i) Escort vehicles preceding oversize loads shall display a warning sign affixed to the front with legend reading, “OVERSIZE LOAD”.
-The escort vehicle following oversize loads shall display a warning sign affixed to the rear with legend reading, “OVERSIZE LOAD”.
-The signs shall have not less than 10 inch high black letters of a 1.4 inch stroke on a yellow background, and signs shall be made of durable material unaffected by moisture.
+(i) Escort vehicles preceding oversize loads shall display a warning sign affixed to the front with a legend reading, “OVERSIZE LOAD”.
+The escort vehicle following oversize loads shall display a warning sign affixed to the rear with a legend reading, “OVERSIZE LOAD”.
+The signs shall have not less than 10-inch high black letters of a 1.4-inch stroke on a yellow background, and signs shall be made of durable material unaffected by moisture.
 The shape of the sign shall be varied to fit the escort vehicle but shall not be less than 5 feet 0 inches wide and 12 inches high.